League-of-Pandas/Speech-Emotion-Recognition/README.md

 - 4 Hours

+given : user enter the sound file successfully. when : user can choose sound from its path. then : the file is read correctly without errors.

-2. As a user I want to see the estimated values of each emotion extracted from the sound file and a specified dominant emotion.
+2. As a user I want to see The emotion of a certain speaker is extracted from a sound file and shown.
  Feature Tasks:

 - User can see the values of each emotion and see the dominant emotions for a set of sound files.